 Malbon

-Malbon is the pattern of the end of the fertile period of the harvest.
-This is the time to thank the gods for their loyalty to people, generous gifts, and help.
-With this symbol, they expressed gratitude to the fertile land and summed up the results in the fall with the last harvest.
+Malbon is the pattern of the end of the fertile harvest period.
+It is a time of gratitude to the gods for their loyalty to the people, for their generous gifts, and for their help.
+With this symbol, gratitude is expressed to the fertile land, summed up in the fall harvest.

 Samhain

-Completing the list of famous Celtic symbols is one of the favorites – the Samhain pattern.
-He was the last “song” of the harvest period, closing the sowing season, harvesting fruits, pasturing livestock on rich meadows.
-The holiday itself meant completeness, the approach of death, the finitude of all living things on earth.
+It completes the list of famous Celtic symbols; one favorite is the Samhain pattern.
+It was the last “song” of the harvest period, the closing of the sowing season, the gathering of fruits, and the grazing of cattle on rich meadows.
+The holiday signified finality, the approach of death, and the finality of all living things on earth.

 16 Double Spiral

-A pattern of two intertwined spirals facing different directions in Celtic culture is associated with the concept of “eternity.”
-The fact is that the twisted lines have no beginning or end, so they can embody the endless cycle of birth, life, and death.
-Sometimes they symbolize development, as the movement inward of the spiral reflects the invisible process of personal evolution.
-In a broader sense, this is a symbol of any transformation and change – not necessarily spiritual.
-In China, the Double Spiral represents harmony between Yin and Yang – two opposites that unite into one whole.
+In Celtic culture, the pattern of two intertwined spirals, oriented in opposite directions, is associated with the concept of “eternity.”
+The fact is that twisted lines have neither beginning nor end, so that they can represent the endless cycle of birth, Life, and death.
+Sometimes, they symbolize development, as the spiral’s inward movement reflects the invisible process of personal evolution.
+In a broader sense, it symbolizes transformation and change, not necessarily spiritual ones.
+In China, the double spiral symbolizes harmony between Yin and Yang, two opposites that come together to form a whole.

 17 Cernunnos

-The ancient Celtic god Cernunnos is often depicted with deer, ram, or bull horns, as well as his symbol of power – the snake.
-In some drawings, torques – metal necklaces in the form of hoops – hang from the horns, which used to be popular among men.
-In Celtic mythology, Cernunnos was the patron of fertility, wild nature, and animals.
-Since he was considered the god of magic and wisdom, the Celts associated him with spirituality, enlightenment, and inner development.
-In a modern interpretation, this is a symbol of masculinity and strength.
+The ancient Celtic god Cernunnos is often depicted with stag, ram, or bull horns and his symbol of power, the serpent.
+In some drawings, torcs, metal hoop-shaped necklaces popular among men, dangle from the horns.
+Cernunnos was the patron saint of fertility, wildlife, and animals in Celtic mythology.
+Because he was considered the god of magic and wisdom, the Celts associated him with spirituality, enlightenment, and inner development.
+In modern interpretation, it is a symbol of masculinity and strength.

 18 Cross of Triquetras (Carolingian Cross)

-On the other hand, the Carolingian Cross was widely used in Christianity as an embodiment of the Holy Trinity – Father, Son, and Holy Spirit.
-It represented the idea of salvation through Christ’s sacrifice.
-During the reign of the Carolingians, the cross was a symbol of their dynasty and the unity between spiritual and secular power.
+On the other hand, the Carolingian cross was widely used in Christianity as a personification of the Holy Trinity: Father, Son, and Holy Spirit.
+It epitomized the idea of salvation through Christ’s sacrifice.
+During the Carolingians’ reign, the cross symbolized their dynasty and the unity of spiritual and secular authority.

 19 Dara Celtic Knot

-The Dara Celtic Knot is connected to both Celtic and Irish culture.
-It consists of intertwined lines that represent the branches and roots of an oak tree.
-The Celts considered this tree sacred and believed that it endowed people with strength, endurance, and longevity.
-As for the Dara Celtic Knot, it symbolizes solidity and stability – primarily on a spiritual level.
-This sign is also associated with the goddess Brigita, the patroness of art, wisdom, and knowledge.
+The Celtic Knot of Dara is associated with both Celtic and Irish culture.
+It consists of intertwining lines representing the branches and roots of the oak tree.
+The Celts considered this tree sacred and believed it gave people strength, endurance, and longevity.
+The Celtic Knot of Dara symbolizes strength and stability, primarily on a spiritual level.
+This sign is also associated with the goddess Brigita, patroness of art, wisdom, and knowledge.

 20 Quaternary Celtic Knot